 You aren't likely to recognize a CO problem right away.
 You might have a slow gas leak in your stove or fireplace, or maybe the furnace heat exchanger cracks.
 It might take several weeks/months for you to discover the problem.
 Any of these problems can allow the buildup of carbon monoxide contaminated air to remain in your home.
 In fact, some exhaust fans (range hood, clothes dryer or bathroom fan) might pull carbon monoxide back into your house.

 The Consumer Product Safety Commission recommends carbon monoxide detector(s) in your home to alert you to problems quickly.
 The first CO detector should be installed near the bedrooms with additional detectors on every level of your home for extra protection.
 Choose a detector approved by Underwriters Laboratories (UL) that has an alarm that can wake you up when sleeping.
-There are 3 types of detectors, similar to smoke detector products.
+There are different types of detectors, similar to smoke detector products.

 - Battery powered detectors continue working when there is a power outage.